Articulation Points (or Cut Vertices) in a Graph

 - Iterate over all the vertices and for every vertex do the following:

 - See if the graph remains connected (We can either use BFS or DFS)

 - Add v back to the graph

-In DFS tree, a vertex u is articulation point if one of the following two conditions is true.
+In DFS tree, a vertex u is an articulation point if one of the following two conditions is true.

-- For every node u, we need to find out the earliest visited vertex (the vertex with minimum discovery time) that can be reached from subtree rooted with u.
-So we maintain an additional array low which is defined as follows.
+- For every node u, find out the earliest visited vertex (the vertex with minimum discovery time) that can be reached from the subtree rooted with u.
+So we maintain an additional array low such that: